dg1223/sql-basics/README.md

 ### IN

 - Double quotes “” if there is an apostrophe in the text
-    - How to escape apostrophe
+    - How to escape apostrophe (Postgres)
         - Macy’s —> Macy’’s

 ### BETWEEN